The difference between vegetarian and vegan may seem insignificant to you. Is there much of a difference?

 However, according to this article, 85% of the milk that’s created for dairy comes from cows.
 So let’s talk about cows for a moment.

-Dairy cows are a specific breed of a cow who produce a certain type of milk.
+Dairy cows are a specific breed of cow that produces a certain type of milk.
 From the age of two, these animals start their careers as dairy cows.

 Like any mammal (including humans), to produce milk, you need to have given birth.
 So either organically, or forcibly, farmers impregnate these cows on 14-month cycles.